resilar/HotFinger/README.md

 good chance that the program will not work because of some subtle difference in your specific fingerprint reader or driver.
-If so, [opening a new issue](https://github.com/resilar/HotFinger/issues/new) would be highly appreciated (include error messages and other debug information).
+If so, [opening a new issue](https://github.com/resilar/HotFinger/issues/new) would be highly appreciated (include error messages and other debug information if possible).

 ## Features